Aliases for UBE2Q1 Gene

 GeneCards Summary for UBE2Q1 Gene

-Catalyzes the covalent attachment of ubiquitin to other proteins (Potential).
+Catalyzes the covalent attachment of ubiquitin to other proteins (PubMed:22496338).
 May be involved in hormonal homeostasis in females.
-Involved in regulation of B4GALT1 cell surface expression, B4GALT1-mediated cell adhesion to laminin and embryoid body formation.
+Involved in regulation of B4GALT1 cell surface expression, B4GALT1-mediated cell adhesion to laminin and embryoid body formation (By similarity).